McGILL BIRD OBSERVATORY

 The uniformly broad, rounded, and dark primary coverts indicate this is an after-second-year siskin; the particularly extensive yellow patches on the primaries suggest that it is very likely a male.

-The relatively bround and rounded outer rectrices indicate that this is an after-second-year siskin; the particularly extensive yellow patches are usually present only on males.
+The relatively broad rectrices suggest that this is an after-second-year siskin; the particularly extensive yellow patches are usually present only on males.

 RETURN TO AGE/SEX OVERVIEW

-After-second-year Pine Siskins typically show distinct yellow patches on the wings even when perched.
+Female after-second-year Pine Siskins typically show some yellow on the wings, but it may not always be visible when perched.

-The relatively bround and rounded outer rectrices indicate that this is an after-second-year siskin; the lack of yellow on most rectrices suggests that it is a female.
+The relatively bround and rounded outer rectrices indicate that this is an after-second-year siskin; the limited extent of yellow on most rectrices suggests that it is a female.

 RETURN TO AGE/SEX OVERVIEW